Mali's government has signed a deal with Tuareg rebels that will allow the army to return to a key rebel-held city ahead of next month's elections.

 The July 28 election is meant to restore democracy in Mali.

-Soldiers toppled the president in March 2012, allowing the MNLA and the militants to take control of the north.
+Soldiers toppled the the president in March 2012, allowing the MNLA and the militants to take control of the north.
 The Islamist groups pushed aside the MNLA a few months later.